sa-tre/satre-specification/docs/source/principles.md

 TREs should be built in such a way that they do not restrict or prevent interoperability where this may be desirable in future, by identifying and avoiding or removing barriers to interoperability.

-Standardisation is also linked to the public trust principle, as a standard approach to TRE provision will make it eaiser for impacted parties to understand how their data will be used within TREs.
+Standardisation is also linked to the public trust principle, as a standard approach to TRE provision will make it easier for impacted parties to understand how their data will be used within TREs.

 ### Implications